open-telemetry/opentelemetry.io/content/en/blog/2022/opamp/index.md

 should be sampled?
 I would like to suggest the answer of “it depends”.
 Desired telemetry data differs in a service lifecycle from development to continuous deployment.
-It changes when clients face an error or a service has been thrown into major scale.
+It changes when clients face an error or a service has been thrown into a major scale.

-It is possible to change a service telemetry configurations or sampling rate.
+It is possible to change a service telemetry configuration or sampling rate.
-Usually it requires only a minimal code change and a deployment process.
+Usually, it requires only a minimal code change and a deployment process.
 It might not seem a lot, but whenever facing a change like this across an entire system, we tend to avoid it.
 Instead, it is common to collect as much data as possible, which causes an issue by itself.
 Can we dynamically modify service